South West Regional Coastal Monitoring Programme: History

 The first phase of the programme was set up in 2006, with an initial grant of £7.2 million from the Department for Environment, Food and Rural Affairs (DEFRA).
 The funding was split into two with £4.1 million used by Teignbridge to deliver, Bathymetric and Topographic, Hydrographic surveys and £3.1 million managed by the Environment Agency to deliver Aerial photography, LiDAR and Ecological mapping.
 Phase 2 of the programme commenced in 2011 with 100% DEFRA funding, and ran until 2016.
 Phase 2 of the Programme was solely managed by Teignbridge District Council.
 Phase 3 of the programme started in March 2016 and ran until 2021.
 Phase 4 of the programme started in 2021 and is funded by DEFRA until 2027.
+Phase 5 is expected to be funded from 2027.

 Assets

 The programme has a network of wave buoys around the south west coastline collecting data on wave height, direction and sea temperature.
 In July 2014 the programmes wave buoys recorded the highest sea temperatures seen for 7 years around the south west coastline.
 In 2011 the buoy network also detected a 0.5–0.8m tsunami along south west coast of England.